What is a knee sprain?

 What are the symptoms of a knee sprain?

-Symptoms of a knee sprain depend on the location and severity of the knee ligaments damaged.
+Symptoms of a knee sprain depend on the location of the knee ligaments damaged and the damage’s severity.
 Some symptoms may include the following:

 - Pain and swelling